Are you interested in joining the Child and Adult Care Food Program (CACFP)? Check out the CACFP Overview for more information.

 The first step to join the CACFP is to complete a CACFP New Agency Information Form to provide information to determine if your program is eligible, including:

-- Legal name of organization
+- Legal name of organization (refer to IRS documentation)

 - Organization type: For-Profit, Private Non-Profit, or Public/Tribal